-- meters installed on or after the date the exemption is lifted; and - categories of meter for which the exemption is lifted.
+- Meters installed on or after the date the exemption is lifted; and - Categories of meter for which the exemption is lifted.

 The categories or classes of electricity meters for which the exemption is proposed to be lifted are all meters with an annual throughput of less than 750 MWh per year.
-This corresponds to metering installation types 4, 5 and 6.
+This corresponds to installations types 4, 5 and 6.